-The world of wine and wine lovers can seem mysterious, intimidating and impenetrable, but it doesn't have to be.
-Thankfully, there are numerous mobile apps out there that can help you make sense of the most arcane terms and find the right wine and food pairings for every occasion, all without cramming for a sommelier exam.
-Check out 15 of the best wine apps for budding oenophiles, available on Android and iOS.
+The world of wine can seem mysterious, intimidating and impenetrable, but it doesn't have to be.
+Thankfully, there are multiple mobile apps out there that can help you make sense of the most arcane terms and find the right wine and food pairings for every occasion, all without cramming for a sommelier exam.
+Whether you're looking for the right wine to serve or in search of a review of an obscure vintage, here are 15 of the best wine apps for amateurs and oenophiles alike, available on Android and iOS.
 (Photo Credit: Robert Kneschke/Shutterstock)

 Delectable (Android, iOS) has some of the best wine label recognition in the field, allowing users to easily pull up ratings, reviews and tasting notes for a particular vintage all from a photograph of a wine's label.
 In addition to the label-scanning features, users can keep a personal wine journal of their favorite wines with tasting notes.
 The app also functions as a discovery tool, with users able to follow newsfeeds of top sommeliers, winemakers and wine pros, as well as explore curated lists of vintages.

 Delectable isn't content to just be a powerful wine label scanner and recognition tool.
 It's also pushing into online wine sales with its dedicated Banquet app (Android, iOS), which allows users to buy any of the more than 22,000 different wines from boutique and independent wine dealers throughout the US, with easy payment through Google Pay or Apple Pay.
 Wines are shipped to your door in 43 states or available for pickup in-store.
 The selection runs the full gamut from bargain bottles to collectable vintages, with wine ratings and curated lists taken from Delectable's rich community of wine enthusiasts.